 - 2.9.5. improvement of PPL Products and Services including developing new PPL Products and Services;

 - 2.9.6. research and statistical analysis including payment and usage patterns; and,

 - 2.9.7. compliance with our legal and regulatory obligations.

-- 2.10.
-We may retain your Content for as long as is necessary to fulfill the purpose(s) set out in Clause 2.8 and in accordance with the law.
+2.10.
+We may retain your Content for as long as is necessary to fulfil the purpose(s) set out in Clause 2.8 and in accordance with the law.